 ---|---|---|---|---|---|---|---|---|---|

-Find the total energy Express your answer in millions of electron volts to three significant figures.
+Find the total energy of this proton in the laboratory frame.
+Express your answer in millions of electron volts to three significant figures.

 |